ChrisVelasco0312/knowledge-vault/English/2_TEEN/milestone performance.md

 #### **3. What is your happiest childhood memory?
 Describe it and give reasons to explain why it is your happiest memory.**

-**Initial Idea:**

-- **Memory:** A family trip to the beach.

-- **Description:** We spent the day building sandcastles, swimming, and having a picnic.

-- **Reason:** It was a day filled with laughter and joy, and it strengthened my bond with my family.

-**Refined Idea (with context):**

-- It was a trip to a river in Patia Cauca, named "El estrecho".
+It was a trip to a river in Patia Cauca, named "El estrecho".
 I had 11 when al our family went to this trip.
 I remember being really happy sharing this time with my brother, mother and dad.
-It took place in an event wh

-- **Reason:**
+It took place in an event where people from different places got there and enjoy the very good weather of this time, that was the first time I knew what paragliding was, and I was really impressed by how high people got, however I did not try it until I was older, but that woke up my interests in this activity.
+This river had a particularity that make it unique, the ground was soft sand, like in the beach, so it didn't hurt to walk above.
+People build sand castles like in the beach.

+#### **4. Some people enjoy taking risks and trying new things.
+Others are not adventurous; they are cautious and prefer to avoid danger.
+Which behavior do you think is better?**

+I like to take risks, but with prudence.
+I'm cautious when I make decisions.
+I prefer to study my decisions very well because I'm aware that I'm not in a privileged position myself.
+I have a lot to lose, but when I see a good opportunity I take it.